gto76/python-cheatsheet/README.md

 * **Indexes should not be tuples because Python converts `'obj[i, j]'`  to `'obj[(i, j)]'`.**

 ### Broadcasting
-**Broadcasting is a set of rules by which NumPy functions operate on arrays of different sizes and/or dimensions.**
+**Set of rules by which NumPy functions operate on arrays of different sizes and/or dimensions.**

 ```python
 left  = [[0.1], [0.6], [0.8]]                           # Shape: (3, 1)